 Filing GSTR 1 is a comprehensive process and requires due diligence on the taxpayer’s part when furnishing invoice details and other tax-related information.

 Here is a detailed step-by-step guide covering everything you need to know about GSTR 1 filing.

 What is GSTR 1?

-GSTR-1 refers to the monthly or quarterly filing of outwards supplies of goods and services by registered taxpayers.
-Quarterly filing is to be done by traders who have an annual turnover of up to 1.5 crores, whereas monthly filing is to be done by those with an annual turnover of over 1.5 crores.
+GSTR-1 refers to the monthly or quarterly returns of outwards supplies of goods and services by GST registered taxpayers.
+Quarterly filing is to be done by businesses with have an annual turnover of up to 1.5 crores, whereas monthly filing is to be done by those with an annual turnover of over 1.5 crores.

 GSTR-1 filing doesn’t require the trader to pay tax instantly: it is due when GSTR-3B is filed.
 Furthermore, the 13 sections included in the GSTR-1 process are not mandatory for all businesses.
 This depends on a business’s customer segment and the nature and mode of supplies/sales.

 Who is eligible to file GSTR 1?

 As per the GST rule, every registered business or individual is mandated to file GSTR-1 even if there are no transactions made in a month.